carpdiem/carpdiem.github.io/_misc/Quaratine-Projects.markdown

 - I finished off the last few labs I had left from [MIT's 6.02 - Digital Communications Systems Course on OCW](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-02-introduction-to-eecs-ii-digital-communication-systems-fall-2012/).
 This was a blast, and I'll have a full project page dedicated to my notes and lessons learned soon.

 - I went through the entirety of [MIT's Missing Semester Course](https://missing.csail.mit.edu/), which covers a number of topics not typically explicitly included in a CS degree.
-For me, this was both an excellent refresher on some things I know and use widely (hello Vim!), as well as a very nice learning opportunity to pick up skills with some new tools (tmux, awk, sed, and others).
+For me, this was both an excellent refresher on some things I know and use widely (hello Vim!), as well as a nice learning opportunity to pick up skills with some new tools (tmux, awk, sed, and others).

 - I had never actually studied Kalman Filters before, so when I was asked to give a technical lecture on them, it seemed like a great opportunity to dive in the deep end.
 To that end, I studied through the entirety of the Jupyter Notebook textbook that I link to in my [project page on How to Learn (Extended) Kalman Filters]({{ site.url }}/projects/How-do-you-learn-(Extended)-Kalman-Filters.html).